The assessment of the real penstock safety margin during transient operation

 Overload Detection Module (ODM)

-The overload detection module of HYDROSURGE software performs continuous diagnosis of any pressure event to detect the risk of exceeding the admissible maximum pressure over each section of the penstock.
+The diagnostic of over pressure is performed by the overload detection module, ODM.
+The ODM uses proprietary algorithms based on the behaviour of a simple hydro acoustic system.
+This allows to continuously diagnose the class of any pressure fluctuation phenomena.
+And finally to detect the risk of exceeding the admissible maximum pressure over each section of the penstock.

 - ODM detects any Mass Water Hammer phenomena to determine if the measured pressure on the penstock does not exceed the admissible maximum pressure profile,